Evolutionary NAS with Gene Expression Programming of Cellular Encoding: Introduction

 \section{Introduction}

-Historically, evolutionary neural architecture search (NAS) research has been of interest in the AI community for over two decades~\cite{yao_1999:e-ann}.
+Historically, evolutionary neural architecture search (NAS) research has been of interest in the AI community for three decades~\cite{yao_1999:e-ann}.
 Recent growing interest in automation of deep learning has seen a phenomenal development of new NAS methods based on reinforcement learning (RL) and others in the last three years~\cite{elsken_2019a:nas-s}.
 However, classical NAS methods such as Genetic Algorithms (GA)~\cite{xie_2017:g-cnn,sun_2019a:ca-cnn} and Genetic Programming (GP)~\cite{suganuma_2018:gp-cnna} has also been exploited to develop convolutional neural networks (CNN) for visual perception tasks.
-Besides achieving promising results, classical NAS methods also consume less computational resource~\cite{sun_2019a:ca-cnn} than their RL-based competitors~\cite{zoph_2017:nas-rl}.
+Besides achieving promising results, classical NAS methods also consume fewer computational resources~\cite{sun_2019a:ca-cnn} than their RL-based competitors~\cite{zoph_2017:nas-rl}.
 But, the direct encoding scheme of both GA and GP has two inherent limitations: (1) chromosomes of fixed-length and (2) genotype and phenotype spaces not distinctive separated, which limit their functional complexity~\cite{ferreira_2006:gep}.
 For example, chromosomes of fixed-length scheme employed in Genetic CNN~\cite{xie_2017:g-cnn} does not scale well on large architectures.

-To address these issues, AE-CNN~\cite{sun_2019a:ca-cnn} introduced variable-length scheme in GA to encode CNN architectures of variant shapes and sizes similar to nonlinear structures in GP.
+To address these issues, EvoCNN~\cite{sunEvoCNN:2020} introduced variable-length scheme in GA, and was adopted in CA-CNN~\cite{sun_2019a:ca-cnn}.
+The variable-length scheme is used to encode CNN architectures of variant shapes and sizes similar to nonlinear structures in GP.
 Though, the variable-length scheme exhibits some certain amount of functional complexity, it is not without difficulty to reproduce with crossover operations.
-The reason for the crossover limitation in AE-CNN and its alike CGP-CNN~\cite{suganuma_2018:gp-cnna} is because their genotype and phenotype spaces are not explicitly separated, thus, genetic modification is directly subject to phenotype structural constraint.
+The reason for the crossover limitation in both EvoCNN and CA-CNN, and their alike CGP-CNN~\cite{suganuma_2018:gp-cnna} is because their genotype and phenotype spaces are not explicitly separated, thus, genetic modification is directly subject to phenotype structural constraint.
 DENSER~\cite{assuno_2019:denser} combines GA with Grammatical Evolution (GE) to separate genotype and phenotype spaces in analogous to nature.
 However, GE lacks modularity and it is not flexible to modify the grammar with modules~\cite{swafford_2011:e-ge}.
 To this end, we argue that the development of evolutionary NAS methods that separate genotype and phenotype spaces to generate CNN architectures for visual perception tasks is still in its infancy.